How to use the 80/20 method to improve your website fast

 “Your wishlist will be used both to determine the initial action items to implement on the new site, but is also an agile and flexible list that you will continuously be adding to (and subtracting from) as you are re-prioritizing action items over time.“

 Remember: The whole aim of the launchpad stage in the three-part process is to create a quick turnaround: you want to get the new site live and producing results for your customers and business as soon as possible.
-By further refining your list using these questions, you’ll be sure to include only the absolutely essential items at the initial launch.
+By using the 80/20 method, you’ll be sure to include only the absolutely essential items at the initial launch.

 The survivors of your wishlist cull are now ready to be scrutinised more closely.
 If they’ve made it this far, they must be really important to the success of your business – well done to them for surviving and being on the way to helping your website become your best salesperson!

 Now it’s time to create hypothesis statements for each remaining item on your wishlist.
 Let’s go back to your science lessons at school: remember the moment before you were allowed to pour beaker 1 into beaker 2, you had to write a few sentences explaining what you thought would happen?
 This is much the same as what you do with hypothetical statements for your launchpad site.
 Create statements in the following structure:

 - For [enter your buyer persona e.g. Blogger Betty]

 - Visiting the [enter an element of your website e.g. the blog]